GuidoDipietro/julia-small-rubiks-cube-model/README.md

 The name I used was actually `m_to_mf` instead of all that word soup in my example.

-That function would simply check if the length of the given string is 2, then if the 2nd element is a `2` it would return the function twice, otherwise thrice, or if the length is `1`, just once.[^2]
+That function would simply check if the length of the given string is 2, then if the 2nd element is a `2` it would return the function twice, otherwise thrice, or if the length is `1`, just once. <sub>Which function?

-[^2]: Which function?
 The function corresponding to that face turn, retrieved using `getfield`.
-Defining a dictionary that holds the corresponding function for each move was equally efficient when benchmarked using BenchmarkTools.
+Defining a dictionary that holds the corresponding function for each move was equally efficient when benchmarked using BenchmarkTools.</sub>

 ```julia
 function m_to_mf(m)